edwardtanguay/techlanglearn/README.md

 # techlanglearn

-- on this site I record notes on watching video tutorials in numerous languages at:
+- on this site I record notes on watching a wide range of tech video tutorials in numerous foreign languages:
   - **LinkedInLearning**
 		- has tutorials in English, German, French and Spanish
 		- has accurate subtitles in dozens of languages